steve-whitney/uic/Fall-2021-all-resources.md

   * scroll down to CURRICULUM (page 15) for clear requirements
   * (note: you may be prompted to install some bullsh.t "Box" app.
 If so, let me know and I will help.)
 2. [Honors College Requirements](https://catalog.uic.edu/ucat/colleges-depts/honors-college/)

-  * Dad thinks the handbook is clearer.
+_dad says: I think the handbook is clearer._